 Create a budget

 You have to make a plan for your money every month.
 This is essential if you want to live a financially stress-free life.
-Here are four quick steps to get you started with a budget.
+Here are four quick steps to get you started with a monthly budget.

 List all your income for the month.